DigitalSocietySchool/Heroes-of-Rain/README.md

 On a last note, there is a gameobject called Controllers in the scene.
 It has several childs with attached scripts that control most of the game logic.
 Most settings can also be tweaked here, but some are specific and can be found in the prefab folder on their respective object.

 # ====== The Website

-The website is build in HTML, CSS, JavaScript and PHP.

 #### Flow
 I will explain the general flow of the website and mark important parts in bold.